How to Structure Long-Form Content for Featured Snippets (2026 Guide)

 Find questions people are actually asking:

-1. Google your main keyword and check "People Also Ask"
+1. Google your main keyword and mine the "People Also Ask" box

 Step 2: Write Questions in Natural Language